apostrophecms/starter-kit-astro-apollo-pro/README.md

 - MongoDB v6.0 or later (local server or Atlas).
 See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for setup.

 **Windows Users:**
 - Windows Subsystem for Linux 2 (WSL2) required for Apostrophe development.
 This ensures consistent behavior with image processing tools and file system operations.
-[Learn more about setting up WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+Learn more about setting up WSL2 from [Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install) and in our [documentation](https://docs.apostrophecms.org/cookbook/windows-development.html).

 ### Quick Start